Blue Nile Review - Bottom Line Recommendation

 Let’s spill the tea.

+Allegedly!
 De Beers wanted to make lab-grown diamonds look cheap in the eyes of the everyday consumer.
 So what did they do?
-They created a company called “Lightbox Jewelry.”
-Overall it looks like a friendly company with excellent branding, BUT!
+They created a brand called “Lightbox Jewelry.”
+Overall it looks like a friendly jewelry online store with excellent branding, BUT!
 They only sell lab-grown diamond jewelry: Earrings, bracelets, and necklaces.
 No loose lab diamonds, no engagement rings.
-Their salty message is clear: Lab diamonds are cheap; as long as you buy them for everyday jewelry, we are fine.
+Their salty message is clear: Lab diamonds are cheap; as long as you buy them as a casual fashion piece, we are fine.
 Yet, lab diamonds for engagement rings?
 Not allowed.